balazsgaspar/MLP_2017_workshop/README.md

 Directory *scripts* contains various python scripts for data exploration.
 Script *move_data.py* illustrates how to save parquet data from a remote AWS S3 repository to local repository.

+## Description of Features

+NOTE: 'callcenters' are numbers behaving like callcenters - i.e. they call to a huge number of phone numbers.
+We select TOP 12 such 'callcenters' from data.

+churned - binary label attribute msisdn customer\_type rateplan\_group
+rateplan\_name
+committed - whether the customer is committed at this point committed\_days - for how long is the customer committed commitment\_remaining - how many days till the end of the commitment callcenter\_calls\_count - count of phone calls with so called 'callcenters' callcenter\_calls\_duration - total duration of phone calls with so called 'callcenters' cc_\cnt\_X1 - count of phone calls with call center X1, where X1 is the number of the callcenter cc_\dur\_X1 - duration of phone calls with call center X1, where X1 is the number of the callcenter cc_\avg\_X1 - average duration of phone calls with call center X1, where X1 is the number of the callcenter cc_\std\_X1 - standard deviation of duration of phone calls with call center X1, where X1 is the number of the callcenter com\_degree com\_degree\_total com\_count\_in\_group com\_degree\_in\_group com\_score com\_group\_leader

+         'com_group_follower', 'com_churned_cnt', 'com_leader_churned_cnt